DesignedSimplicity/MetaGraffiti/Documentation/Admin/README.md

 ### Tracks

-Trails files are created in a workflow process which allows one or more GPX files to be combined or split to create a multi-segmented file with additional metadata.
+Trails files are created in a workflow process which allows one or more GPX tracks to be combined to create a multi-segmented file with additional metadata.

 #### Track Preview
 The first step involves selecting a GPX track file from the Ortho Track Import page and extracting the data into the application cache for manipulation.